-The average fringe benefit rate for all MPD officers is 17%.
+The average fringe benefit rate for all MPD officers is 18%.
 Each officer has a different longevity pay based on their service for 15 years or more.
-In addition, there is an additional increase of longevity pay after 20, 25 and 30 years.
+In addition, there is an additional increase of longevity pay after 20, 25, and 30 years.
 Therefore, each officer will have a different fringe rate based on their benefits and all other deductions from their salary.

-The rate is calculated by the fringe amount divided by their salary amount = fringe rate.
+The fringe rate is calculated by the fringe amount divided by their salary amount.
+The calculation of the aggregated fringe benefit rate includes the following and are monitored through payroll statements: